 It is undisputed that scores of Cossacks fought in wars with Russian involvement, such as in Moldova, Georgia, and especially eastern Ukraine.
 While a fair share of these fighters were local Cossacks that took up arms in the hope of more influence and recognition, Russian Cossacks - registered and unregistered - helped to bolster their ranks.
-In Crimea alone, more than 1 000 Cossacks came from across the border.1647 In Donbas, all Cossacks units heavily relied on fighters from abroad - much more than the other separatist formations.1648 But just like in the case of Wagner, it is
+In Crimea alone, more than 1 000 Cossacks came from across the border.
+In Donbas, all Cossacks units heavily relied on fighters from abroad - much more than the other separatist formations.
+Helped to be under the case of Wagner, it is